-Huff plays huge as Virginia beats No. 7 Duke, 52-20
+Huff plays huge as Virginia beats No. 7 Duke, 52-50

 CHARLOTTESVILLE, Va.
+(AP) -- Jay Huff brought his flair for the dramatic to a completely new level, and brought down the program he grew up rooting for in his hometown.

+Virginia's 7-footer from Durham, North Carolina, with a career marked by a knack for highlight reel dunks and blocked shots, but not so much consistency, had his best game in three years Saturday, and capped it in dazzling fashion.

-(AP) -- Mamadi Diakite made a short, go-ahead jumper with 37 seconds left and Jay Huff blocked Vernon Carey Jr.'s shot under the basket with 3.7 remaining as Virginia ended a three-game home losing streak against No. 7 Duke with a 52-50 victory on Saturday.
+After Mamadi Diakite made a short, go-ahead jumper with 37 seconds left, Huff blocked Vernon Carey Jr.'s shot under the basket with 3.7 remaining and ripped the ball away, preserving Virginia's 52-50 victory against No. 7 Duke.

-Huff led Virginia (21-7, 13-5 Atlantic Coast Conference) with 15 points, nine rebounds and 10 blocked shots, none bigger than when he rejected Carey's attempt from in close with the Cavaliers leading 51-50.
-Huff also ripped the ball away, was fouled and made one of two free throws at the other end.
+It capped a 15-point, 10-block, nine rebound effort that Blue Devils coach Mike Krzyzewski said was the difference in the game.

+''I'd be lying if I said I didn't get a little bit more amped up, I guess, for Duke games, in my past years and this year, obviously,'' he said, adding that he often attended Blue Devils games growing up and has a photo of a young Huff with Coach K on his family's refrigerator at home.

-Tre Jones tried an off-balance 3-pointer at the buzzer, but missed, allowing the surging Cavaliers to claim their sixth victory in a row and leap-frog the Blue Devils into third place in the ACC standings with a week left in the regular season.
+Tre Jones tried an off-balance 3-pointer at the buzzer, but missed, sending Duke (23-6, 13-5) to its second loss in a row and third in four games.
+Because it was the only meeting of the teams this year, Virginia's holds a tie-breaker edge.

+''It was going to be a really good, tough win for one team and a tough loss for the other, and they got the good tough win,'' Krzyzewski said.

+''I do think the experience of playing a game like this helps us,'' Krzyzewski added, noting the Blue Devils had a starting lineup that included four freshmen.

-Carey had 17 points and 10 rebounds for the Blue Devils (23-6, 13-5), who lost their second in a row and for the third time in four games.
+Carey had 17 points and 10 rebounds, and Jones also scored 17.

-The game was tied at 25 at halftime and at 39 and 45, the latter with 4:52 to play, and the teams swapped the lead the rest of the way.
+The game was tied at 25 at halftime and at 39 and 45, the latter with 4:52 to play, and the teams swapped the lead four times the rest of the way.
 Diakite's short shot gave Virginia the lead for good at 51-50, and Huff's block on Carey finished a sterling defensive effort.

 Duke was 18 for 59 (31%) and 4 for 17 on 3-pointers.